Daniel Olerum

-Daniel "Erfan" Okechukwu Olerum (born 13 March 1983 in Lagos) is a Nigerian football striker playing for Shabab Al-Ordon Club in the Jordan Premier League.
+Daniel "Erfan" Okechukwu Olerum (born 13 March 1983) is a Nigerian footballer who plays as a forward for Shabab Al-Ordon Club in the Jordan Premier League.

-Club career
+Career

-He started playing in Nigeria, first with Enugu Rangers and then with Shooting Stars SC.
+Olerum was born in Lagos, Nigeria.
+He started playing first with Enugu Rangers and then with Shooting Stars SC.

 In August 2004, Olerum signed with Foolad F.C.
 After making only 11 appearances and scoring no goals for Foolad FC in the IPL 2005/06 season, he decided to go to F.C.
 Aboomoslem, another Premier League side where he would go on to enjoy great success.
-He has won the best IPL 2006/07 forward award after having scored 17 goals for Aboomoslem, But in the next two season with Aboomoslem he only 9 goals together and could perform as well as before.
-He moved to Teraktor Sazi in 2009 and again had couple of unsuccessful seasons with Traktor Sazi where he didn't even score one goal.
-Finally in the middle of the 2010–2011 season he moved to Gostaresh Foolad in Azadegan League.
+He has won the best IPL 2006/07 forward award after having scored 17 goals for Aboomoslem.
+In the next two seasons with Aboomoslem he scored 9 goals and could not perform as well as before.
+He moved to Teraktor Sazi in 2009 and had unsuccessful seasons with Traktor Sazi where he didn't score a goal.
+In the middle of the 2010–2011 season, he moved to Gostaresh Foolad in Azadegan League.

 On 23 July 2011, he joined Aboomoslem.

 In 2013, he joined Serbian SuperLiga side FK Sloboda Užice.

 On 22 July 2013, he joined Al-Wehdat for 70,000 dollars comprehensive provider contract and monthly salaries for one season.